hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 Clearly, setting a low multispawn threshold lowers the total number of particles at the shoulder.

 Effects of Initial Population
 -----------------------------

+.. review - JSS: again, some explanation of why this overshoot happens would provide welcome insight into the method.

 In this part of the tutorial we will see that a large initial population can lead to overshooting the shoulder.